MQTT Steaming Protocol

 Using MQTT, MRs can send messages received (scanned) on Bluetooth/Wi-Fi environments to a broker where users can manage them.

 Cisco Meraki will not handle the broker side.
 MRs will only forward messages to the broker's IP.
+In MQTT terms, the MR will publish all the beacons it scans to the broker.

 MQTT protocol uses different fields that can be useful for the user.
 Cisco Meraki MRs forward the following attributes: